 Remember that previous post on the parliamentary procedure basics for how to make a motion?
 Here’s “Making Motions – Round 2,” a more detailed guide on the specific language* you should use both for making a motion and, if you’re the presiding officer, for carrying it through to a vote.
+To access a printable infographic of the motion-making process, click here.

 Step 1: Member A Seeks Recognition